redbuilding/mynftproject/README.md

 ```

+## Deploy on a local blockchain

-3. Start Ganache in a terminal window.
+1. Start Ganache in a terminal window.

 ```sh
 ganache-cli
 ```

-4. Open a new terminal window and compile the contract to run on your local blockchain.
+2. Open a new terminal window and compile the contract to run on your local blockchain.

 ```sh
 truffle migrate --reset --network development
 ```

-5. Start Truffle console.
+3. Start Truffle console.

 ```sh
 truffle console
 ```

-6. Run tests.
+4. Run tests.
 Example:

 ```sh
 test ./test/test.js